Azure Data Lake Storage catalogs #

-- Allow creating external tables, switch to indicate if new tables can be created in the objects storage and HMS from Starburst Galaxy with CREATE TABLE or CREATE TABLE AS.
+- Allow creating external tables: switch to indicate whether new tables can be created in the object storage and HMS from Starburst Galaxy with CREATE TABLE or CREATE TABLE AS commands.

-- Allow writing to external tables, switch to indicate if data management write operations are permitted.
+- Allow writing to external tables: switch to indicate whether data management write operations are permitted.

 Starburst Galaxy metastore #